 The Q Acoustic 3000i speakers are one of the best I’ve ever heard.
-The sound resonates for a long time, and it’s really clear, really strong, and really deep.
+The sound resonates long and is clear, strong, and deep.
 This is just how my girlfriend describes me.
-She says that my sound is still recognizable but it has become powerful while noticeably smoother than before.
+She says that my sound is still recognizable but has become more powerful and noticeably smoother.

-There’s a big presence at the bottom-end frequency but the bass is well-arranged and sustained.
-The dynamics of this speaker are impressive and they remain intact when asked to really get their groove on at high volumes.
-They are a great investment in terms of the audiophile market and there should be more products like them out there – one prominent positive feature that we noted was that they accurately revealed any genre of music.
+The bottom-end frequency is significant, but the bass is well-arranged and sustained.
+The dynamics of this speaker are impressive, and they remain intact when asked to get their groove on at high volumes.
+They are a significant investment in the audiophile market, and there should be more products like them out there – one prominent positive feature we noted was that they accurately revealed any genre of music.

-Q Acoustics has stuck closely to its successful recipe for the 3030is and just added a larger mid/bass unit (the company could have been more clear about this point) and a more generous cabinet.
+Q Acoustics has stuck closely to its successful recipe for the 3030is and added a larger mid/bass unit (the company could have been more explicit about this point) and a more generous cabinet.

-The speaker itself is relatively deep, which means it can have a powerful bass.
+The speaker is relatively deep, meaning it can have a powerful bass.
 If you don’t have enough space to house the speaker, we suggest considering one of the smaller models in this range.
-Just like all other speakers in our portfolio, these are carefully damped internally to reduce any unwanted vibrations and ensure that your music sounds great at all times.
+Like all other speakers in our portfolio, these are carefully damped internally to reduce unwanted vibrations and ensure that your music sounds great.

 Elac’s affordable stand mounters produce “solid” sound.
-Their performance doesn’t fall apart even when they’re placed on sound stands, and they aren’t picky about placement thanks to their “unfussy” design.
-Elac speakers are never sopranos but they are far more dynamic and detailed than one would imagine at this price.
+Their performance doesn’t fall apart even when placed on sound stands, and they aren’t picky about placement thanks to their “unfussy” design.
+Elac speakers are never sopranos, but they are far more dynamic and detailed than one would imagine at this price.

 The new 5.25-inch mid/bass driver features a blend of aramid fibers for the cone, in combination with a different shape to improve stiffness and damping that result in smooth delivery and effortless control on frequencies from 200 Hz up to 3kHz.
 The tweeter is claimed to deliver a response going as high as 35kHz for smooth high frequencies that add sparkle to the overall sound.

-Tonally they aren’t as balanced and warm as the Dalis (below), but even still they are able to make the most of any given recording – and even if that means you have to tweak things a little, these speakers will do everything in their power to ensure that the final product is on point.
+Tonally they aren’t as balanced and warm as the Dalis (below).
+However, even still, they can make the most of any given recording – even if you have to tweak things a little, these speakers will do everything in their power to ensure that the final product is on point.

 The Dali Oberon 1 C speakers are a flexible product.
 They can fold over, hang on walls, and be placed in different rooms of your home.
-However, you don’t have to be an audiophile to fully appreciate their performance.
+However, you don’t have to be an audiophile to appreciate their performance fully.
 The sound they produce is bold and dynamic across the board, whether you’re listening to your favorite music or movies!

-The speakers are largely unchanged from the passive Oberon 1, which are small and nicely made with a mahogany-colored 13cm wood fiber mid/bass cone that’s used in conjunction with Dali’s Soft Magnet Compound (SMC) technology and sit below the 29mm soft dome tweeter.
-These are active speakers, though so there is a dedicated 50W Class D amp for each one.
+The speakers are primarily unchanged from the passive Oberon 1, which are small and nicely made with a mahogany-colored 13cm wood fiber mid/bass cone used in conjunction with Dali’s Soft Magnet Compound (SMC) technology and sit below the 29mm soft dome tweeter.
+These are active speakers, though, so there is a dedicated 50W Class D amp for each.

 Active streaming systems are becoming increasingly common in a convenience-craving world, but the number of quality products at this level is still limited.
-The Dali Oberon1 C are high-end earphones that bring new levels of refinement, comfort, and craftsmanship to an area where so many options tend to focus on giving listeners more, rather than making them better.
+The Dali Oberon1 C are high-end earphones that bring new levels of refinement, comfort, and craftsmanship to areas where many options focus on giving listeners more rather than making them better.

 On paper, it’s hard to tell that Dali’s Spektor 2s are much different from other budget speakers.
 However, the reality proves otherwise.
-These speakers use all the typical standmount components and offer a classic design at just under $200/£200.
-The base model uses two ways of dividing up the sound into bass, midrange and treble coverage so you can get a truly balanced sound signature.
+These speakers use all the typical stand mount components and offer a classic design for under $200/£200.
+The base model uses two ways of dividing up the sound into bass, midrange, and treble coverage so you can get a truly balanced sound signature.
 There’s a 25mm dome tweeter and 13 cm mid/bass drivers.

-None of the speakers that we looked at today really stood out from one another.
-Each has its own pros and cons, but if Spektor 2s are within your price range, then these affordable stand mounters certainly deserve to be given a listen.
+None of the speakers we looked at today stood out from one another.
+Each has its pros and cons, but if Spektor 2s are within your price range, these affordable stand mounters deserve to be listened to.

 The Spektors played Tchaikovsky’s 1812 Overture for test purposes.
-They showed that they can handle high volume levels and that they could maintain composure just fine.
+They showed that they could handle high volume levels and maintain composure.

 Impressive versatility on hand here.
-Powerful chops, yet capable of a pleasing level of resolution and the ability to organize that information into a cohesive whole both musically and lyrically.
+Powerful chops, yet capable of an acceptable level of resolution and the ability to organize that information into a cohesive whole both musically and lyrically.

 The LS50 speakers were introduced in 2010 and have been a staple model for KEF ever since.
 But the company felt like it was time for an updated color scheme, especially with the rise of popularity in personalization which has become more mainstream as of late.
 With the new LS50 Meta, KEF is confident that customers who loved the familiar sound signature from previous years will also appreciate this fresh look!